-Total No. of Households:

-Total Project Amount TxCDBG Only:
+Total No. of Beneficiaries Total Project Amount TxCDBG Only: \$

 What is the per capita net taxable property value for the applicant's jurisdiction (see data source below) as compared to the average per capita net taxable property value of all applicants for the region?
-(Maximum 10 Points)
+(Maximum 20 Points)

 This score is determined by comparing the applicant's per capita net taxable property value to the average per capita net taxable property value of all applicants.
 The calculation considers the difference in the applicant's per capita net taxable property value to the average per capita net taxable property value of all applicants.
-The applicant's net taxable property value is derived from the 2013 net taxable property values as published each County Appraisal District.
-The applicant's per capita net taxable property value is derived by dividing the net taxable property value of all applicant's per capita net taxable property value is derived by dividing the net taxable property value of all applicant's is derived by totaling the net taxable property value of all applicant's is derived by totaling the net taxable property value of all applicants and then dividing by the total population of all applicants.
+The applicant's net taxable property value is derived from the 2017 net taxable property values as published each County Appraisal District.
+The applicant's per capita net taxable property value is derived by dividing the net taxable property value by the applicant's population.
+The average per capita net taxable property value of all applicants and then dividing by the total population of all applicants.
 The applicant's per capita percentage of the regional per capita average is determined by dividing the applicant's per capita net taxable property value.
 Next, subtracting the applicant's percentage of the region average from 100% determines the applicant's percentage below the region average.
 (Cities will be compared to all Cities and Counties will be compared to all Counties)